-A Legislative History of CISG art 78
+(A) Legislative History of CISG Article 78

-Article 78 of the CISG states that '[i]f a party fails to pay the price or any other sum that is in arrears, the other party is entitled to interest on it, without prejudice to any claim for damages recoverable under article 74'.
+Article 78 of the CISG states that '[i]f a party fails to pay the price or any other sum that is in arrears, the other party is entitled to interest on it, without prejudice to any claim for damages recoverable under Article 74'.

 An obligation to pay interest arises also elsewhere in the CISG.
-Article 84(1) stipulates that '[i]f the seller is bound to refund the price, he must also pay interest on it, from the date on which the price was paid'.
+Article 84(1) stipulates that '[i]f the seller is bound to refund the price, he must also pay interest on it, from the date on which the price was paid.'
+At the 1980 Vienna Diplomatic Conference, after some debate, 'it was decided that the rate of interest should not be stipulated.'
+However, delegates anticipated the problem presented by the prohibition of riba within sharia-observant states, and many proposed solutions.